MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

 major differences of the monthly average income between genders.
 This is good news for both our employees and the organization!

--Here’s where things get interesting. o Age cohorts: Gen-Z workers show the highest frequency of turnover rate at around 36%- most likely to pursue other career opportunities.
-Boomers have the next highest proportion of employees leaving at 17%- most likely to retire. o Income: It seems that employees who left were paid less on average than those who stayed.
+-Here’s where things get interesting...

+o Age cohorts: Gen-Z workers show the highest frequency of turnover rate at around 36%- most likely to pursue other career opportunities.
+Boomers have the next highest proportion of employees leaving at 17%- most likely to retire.

+o Income: It seems that employees who left were paid less on average than those who stayed.
 These differences were most significant within the HR and Research and Development departments.
 (HR should know better!)

- What factors significantly relate to each other?
+-What factors significantly relate to each other?
 A correlation matrix displays correlations between 2 variables.
 Although this analysis can be conducted in Excel, R can sort the significant correlations together!
 This feature can help us quickly visualize the strongest relationships, rather than having to look around the entire visual.
 What we see:

 o The higher the job level, the higher the monthly income (r=.95).

 o The higher the job level, the higher the total working years (r=.78).